mgoessen/tails-workshop/tails.md

 You can use the following website:

-- <https://metadata.systemli.org/> from <https://Systemli.org> which also allows you to process files up to 128MB and is also available with a .onion address: <http://liqr2cbsjzxmpw6savgh274tuzl34x6cd56h7m7ceatnrokveffm66ad.onion>)
+- <https://metadata.systemli.org/> from <https://Systemli.org> which allows to clean files up to 128MB and is also available with a .onion address: <http://liqr2cbsjzxmpw6savgh274tuzl34x6cd56h7m7ceatnrokveffm66ad.onion>.

-Those websites also offer you the possibility to clean metadata outside of Tails.
+This website also offer you the possibility to clean metadata outside of Tails.
 Be aware however of the security note on those websites, **nothing prevents them from making a copy of your data when you send them for processing**, thus if you are working on sensitive data, better to handle that cleaning within Tails, which is also easier if you have multiple documents to clean.

-If you have some documents (or better pictures) with you in a USB stick, try to
+If you have some documents (or better, pictures) with you in a USB stick, try to

 - Upload them on mat2-web ; Please remind you **must** move them to the Tor Browser directory otherwise it won't have access to it.
 - Clean them locally using mat right click/two-fingers click